“She got a lot of pretty, pretty boys, that she calls friends”

 Still on June 26th, hours later at a bar four miles south in Greenwich Village, the NYPD started brutalising the gay fans who had started congregating around the area of the Stonewall Inn.
 A spontaneous uprising broke out as a motley mix of street kids, drag queens, trans people and gay businessmen in ties chose to trade in their customary reticence in the face of police abuse and fight back against a raid of the Mafia-owned watering hole.
 Across several evenings the unrest continued, unleashing years of pent-up fury and emboldening queer people with a new stridency inspired by the era’s spirit of protest.

-It’s only fitting that this London boy was able to celebrate the 50th anniversary of the long march towards equality and same sex marriage in New York last year, the same week I celebrated becoming a semi centennial.
+It’s only fitting that this London boy was able to celebrate the 50th anniversary of the long march towards equality and same sex marriage in New York in 2019, the same week I celebrated becoming a semi centennial.

 By the time she died, Garland was already a well-known gay icon.
 In a 1967 review of a performance she gave, Time magazine mockingly noted her popularity within the gay community and quoted Manhattan psychiatrists who surmised that she might be admired as a model of resilience.
 Her problems were no secret, including drug addiction and suicide attempts, and she channeled her sorrow into creative outlets.
 She was “the Elvis for homosexuals,” Barry Walters wrote in The Advocate, “a symbol of emotional liberation, a woman who struggled to live and love without restraint.
 She couldn’t do it in her real life, of course, and neither could her fans.
 But she did it in her songs, and with them she brought along anyone who similarly dared to care too much.”